wp-plugins/widget-to-search-from-ofruru/readme.txt

 ### Features:

 *	Works with any WordPress Theme
-*	Just add the "Site Search" widget to your theme.
+*	Just add a "Widget to search from ofru.ru" on your site.
 *	Does not replace the default WordPress search.
 It runs along with it.
 Use both if you want.